mcywong/mcywong.github.io/aboutme.md

 - Fun VR and AR applications

-I currently live in the Vancouver area in BC, Canada
+I currently live in the Vancouver area in BC, Canada.

-I recently graduated from the University of Waterloo with a Bachelors of Mechatronics Engineering
+I recently graduated from the University of Waterloo with a Bachelors of Mechatronics Engineering.

 #### Current Projects